College of Arts and Sciences

 Our criminal justice program focuses on thinking critically about crime and justice, including understanding the causes, consequences, and responses to criminal behavior.
 Students take classes in criminology, law, policing, and sociology and have experiential learning opportunities through internships and faculty-led research.

 About the Major

-You must complete 40 credits in criminal justice.
-These include seven required courses that are a total of 22 credits.
-To see a complete listing of classes, visit the course catalog
+You must complete 38 credits in criminal justice.
+These include six required courses that total 20 credits.

 Explore a few of the exciting criminal justice course offerings.